nazuke/SEOMacroscope/docs/manual/index.md

 If this option is enabled, then strict include/exclude URL checking is applied before each URL is added to the crawl queue.

-This may help to speed up the crawling process.
+This may help to speed up the crawling process by eliminating some superfluous URLs from the crawl queue.

+##### Downcase links

+If this option is enabled, then the path component of all URLs added to the crawl queue will be downcased.
+Use this sparingly, as it may otherwise mask certain types of problems on the website.

 #### Domain Restrictions